klausi/mastodon-bluesky-sync/README.md

 - Build portable binaries on Github without OpenSSL dependencies
 - Attach media from quote posts
 - Improve Mastodon character counting, links only count for 23 characters
+- Parallel execution of fetching and syncing requests at the same time